Note - this was a guest post for TechInAsia, a great site for APAC startups.

 Consistency is key - whether in art, storyline, mechanics, humour etc.

-If Google decided to sell your personal info to shady direct marketers, how would you feel?
+If decided to sell your personal info to shady direct marketers, how would you feel?

-Likewise if you’re someone who enjoys Bubblez on Play First and returned to find them pushing a hardcore dungeon raiding MMO, you’d probably be confused.
+Likewise if you’re someone who enjoys Bubblez on and returned to find them pushing a hardcore dungeon raiding MMO, you’d probably be confused.

 These are extreme examples of course, but there are plenty of choices that we all face every day: